CurioRank · Best Picks

 Buyer sentiment

-Build Quality
+Quality

-Based on 247 user mentions
+Based on 246 user mentions

-Quality Fun Age-Appropriate Tricks
+Quality Fun Age-appropriate Tricks

 Buyers praise quality, fun, age-appropriate and tricks.
-Mixed feedback on durability and instructions.

 Based on 1,712 user mentions

-Ease Of Use Quality Fun Age-Appropriate
+Ease of use Quality Fun Age-appropriate

 Buyers praise ease of use, quality, fun and age-appropriate.
-Mixed feedback on instructions.

 Based on 152 user mentions

-MaterialCardstock, plastic, metalCardstock, plastic, fabricPlastic, cardboard, fabricSolid woodPlastic
+MaterialCardstock, plastic, metalSolid woodPlastic

-Tricks2251251001012 self-working illusions
+Tricks2251012 self-working illusions

 * Prices are approximate and may not reflect current rates.
 As an Amazon Associate I earn from qualifying purchases.